-Click either or to download the appropriate link file.
+Click either 'Canada link file' or 'US link file' to download the appropriate link file.
 Make sure you save the file to a location on your computer where you will be able to find it.

 Place the file in the following folder: Users\[Your User Folder Name]\AppData\Roaming\TSBSoftware\Credit Manager 4\ImportDefs on your computer.